niklasramo/mezr/README.md

 ### Import

-All the public API methods are provided as [CommonJS modules](./dist/cjs/) (CJS) and [ECMAScript modules](./dist/esm/) (ESM) individually via subpath exports.
+All the public API methods are provided as [CommonJS modules](./dist/cjs/) (CJS) and [ECMAScript modules](./dist/esm/) (ESM) via subpath exports.

 ```ts
 import { getWidth } from 'mezr/getWidth';
 import { getHeight } from 'mezr/getHeight';
 ```

-You can also import all the public methods from the library root traditionally if you wish.
+You can also import all the public methods from the library root if you wish.

 ```ts
 import { getWidth, getHeight } from 'mezr';
 ```

-Lastly a [UMD module](./dist/umd/mezr.js) is also provided if you want to include mezr directly in your website (like in the good old days).
+Lastly, a [UMD module](./dist/umd/mezr.js) is also provided if you want to include Mezr directly in your website (like in the good old days).

 ```html
 <script src="mezr.js"></script>